Rufferphoto/OBS_Overlays_Releases/README.md

 # Introducing OBS Overlays Audio Visuals

 Revolutionize your streams effortlessly with our OBS Overlays Audio Visual tool.
 Craft stunning audio-reactive overlays using your own logo or images, tailored for OBS recording or streaming.
-Our tool offers a straightforward green background option within the program, allowing you to filter the colour on OBS and achieve a seamless, transparent overlay for your stream.
+This tool offers a straightforward green background within, allowing you to filter the colour on OBS and achieve a seamless, transparent overlay for your stream.

 Key Features: